Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Summary

-General relativity and the Yang--Mills theory are fundamental theories of cosmology and elementary particle physics and treat fundamental phenomena in our universe; thus, they are defined in the four-dimensional manifold with the Lorentzian metric and the Bianchi identity and an equation of motion are the hyperbolic-type.
+General relativity and the Yang--Mills theory are fundamental theories of cosmology and elementary particle physics and treat fundamental phenomena in our universe; thus, they are defined in the four-dimensional manifold with the Minkowski metric and the Bianchi identity and an equation of motion are the hyperbolic type.
 On the other hand, the Atiyah--Singer index theorem holds for the elliptic-type Dirac operator on a compact manifold.
 Therefore, we cannot apply the theorem on general relativity and the Yang--Mills theory as its original shape, even after appropriately compacting the space-time.
-We introduced the $\theta$-metric, which smoothly connects the Minkowski space-time to the Euclidean space-time.
-When a compact manifold with the Lorentzian metric is isotopic to that with the Euclidean metric, two manifolds are cobordant, and characteristic numbers are cobordism invariant.
-In this case, a characteristic index in the Minkowski space-time is defined owing to the corresponding index in the Euclidean space-time, and the index theorem ensures the index is topological invariant.
-We provided several examples of topological invariants defined in the $\theta$-metric space and demonstrated topological invariants working in the Minkowski space-time and the Euclidean space-time.
+We introduced the $\theta$-metric, which smoothly connects the Minkowski space-time to Euclidean space-time.
+When a compact manifold with the Minkowski metric is isotopic to that with the Eudlidean metric, two manifolds are cobordant, and characteristic numbers are cobordism invariant.
+In this case, a characteristic index in Minkowski space-time is defined owing to the corresponding index in Euclidean space-time, and the index theorem ensures the index is topological invariant.
+We provided several examples of topological invariants defined in the $\theta$-metric space and demonstrated topological invariants working in the Minkowski space-time and Euclidean space-time.
+Hayashi utilised a similar method to prove the bulk-edge correspondence for two-dimensional type \textbf{A} and type \textbf{AII} topological insulators owing to the cobordism invariance of the index\cite{Hayashi_2017}.
 The method using the $\theta$-metric may have various applications on the wide variety of physical topics.